NVIDIA/MinkowskiEngine/README.md

 ## News

 - 2020-12-24 v0.5 is now available!
-- 2020-08-18 v0.5 beta version is now available!
-[The speedup compared with v0.4.3 ranges from x2 to x5 depending on the network architectures](https://github.com/chrischoy/MinkowskiEngineBenchmark).
-Please install with the following command.
-The migration guide from v0.4 to v0.5 is available at [the wiki page](https://github.com/NVIDIA/MinkowskiEngine/wiki/Migration-Guide-from-v0.4.x-to-0.5.x).
-Feel free to update the wiki page to add and update any discrepancies you see.
+The new version provides CUDA accelerations for all coordinate management functions.

 ## Example Networks